 Touching History Mobile Museum brings the Washington County Museum to your classroom, community center, or neighborhood group.
 The Museum offers informative presentations on topics of local history, taught by professional educators.
 Using a kit of artifacts from the museum’s collection, presenters demonstrate how the objects were used in the context of the lives of the people who used them.
-Specifics on how the Mobile Museum works, Lesson Plans, Mobile Museum Scholarships and scheduling are available below.
+Specifics on how the Mobile Museum works, Lesson Plans, Mobile Museum scheduling is available below.

 Mobile Museum Presentations